Skip to main content

 8.4 The Connecting Party shall:

-(a) notify NHS Digital of HSSIs which it becomes aware of, which impact the Service(s), or the integration of those Service(s) and such notification shall include as a minimum the minimum data set as required by NHS Digital; and
+(a) notify NHS England of HSSIs which it becomes aware of, which impact the Service(s), or the integration of those Service(s) and such notification shall include as a minimum the minimum data set as required by NHS England; and

-(b) provide NHS Digital with updates on the status of each reported HSSI and such update shall include as a minimum the minimum data set as required by NHS Digital until resolution.
+(b) provide NHS England with updates on the status of each reported HSSI and such update shall include as a minimum the minimum data set as required by NHS England until resolution.

-8.5 If NHS Digital defines an Incident as a HSSI, the Connecting Party shall co-operate and engage as required irrespective of its own definition and assessment of the severity of the Incident.
+8.5 If NHS England defines an Incident as a HSSI, the Connecting Party shall co-operate and engage as required irrespective of its own definition and assessment of the severity of the Incident.

 8.7 The Connecting Party shall ensure that a HSSI Manager is available to cover its defined documented support hours.
 Upon request from the Service(s) Bridge, the Connecting Party's on duty HSSI Manager shall attend and contribute to a Multi-Party Intervention within 30 minutes of notification by the Service(s) Bridge.